visnetotest/cloudlist/_docs/poc2/TRD-001-Provider-Plugin.md

 *   **Versioning:** The ABI will be explicitly versioned to prevent compatibility issues.
 *   **Task Cancellation:** Long-running tasks like discovery must be cancellable by the core engine.
-*   **Structured Data:** Moving from simple strings to structured data for actions and results makes the interface more powerful and less error-prone.
+*   **Structured Data:** Moving from simple strings to actions and results makes the interface more powerful and less error-prone.

 ### 5.4.
 Example Provider API Contract (`cloudscanner-api` crate)